ReneSesa/Airbnb/readme.md

 6. Washington D.C.

 Various parameters are included ( over 100 parameters) like:
--number of beds
+- number of beds
--number of bedrooms
+- number of bedrooms
--number of accommodates
+- number of accommodates
--property type
+- property type
--room type
+- room type
--number of bathrooms
+- number of bathrooms
--cleaning fee
+- cleaning fee
--over a hundred amenities like: parking, TV, Internet, Wi-Fi etc.
+- over a hundred amenities like: parking, TV, Internet, Wi-Fi etc.

 ### Technologies